Special Programs

 Q: What is the process for referring a student for a 504 plan?

-Answer: If you suspect that one of your students may benefit from having a 504 plan, please contact your 504 Coordinator first, before any other step is initiated!
+Answer: If you suspect that one of your students may benefit from having a 504 plan, please contact your student’s teacher first, before any other step is initiated!

 1. The student is referred by a teacher, parent/guardian, physician, therapist